Kitchen floor planks removed near a dishwasher to expose underlayment and check for persistent moisture under the floor

 • Signs of moisture in nearby rooms

-In complex cases, reviewing how to inspect kitchen flooring for hidden moisture can help determine whether deeper inspection methods are required.
+In complex cases, reviewing how to inspect kitchen flooring for hidden moisture can help determine whether the problem is limited to the floor surface, trapped below the finish layer, or connected to a deeper structural moisture path.

 Repair Options Based on Moisture Severity